spenhar/ux/README.md

 - Browser Navigation - When used give message suggesting likely things they’re trying to find?

 ##[Onboarding First Date](http://www.dtelepathy.com/blog/design/ux-flows-onboarding)

 - As charming as possible, don’t talk their ear off
 - Tell them only what they need to know, in as few words as possible.
 - Be witty and delightful
 - This is the IKEA build manual with an ulterior motive - to use the chair
+- The need for an onboarding process arises when your app works differently than someone is accustomed to.
+- Ask users to make the first move in the app

+##Intro Tutorial vs. Tooltipping vs. Landing Page

+Videos and Joyriding/walkthru doesn't require much of the user to take action and therefore they're not learning anything.

+Approaches:
+- Joyriding
+- Do something
+- Setup process (Pinterest)

+###Ideal Flow
+1. Get in the App - it's beautiful dark and mysterious
+2. Show them how to do something
+3. User does something

+##Personal Notes
+We have a lot of new words, and tricky product that requires full (albeit succint) explanation.
+It should be delightful so people want to go on a second date.